bet4a/d3wiki/Upgrading-to-3.0.md

 ## Layouts

 **[Hierarchy layouts](Hierarchy-Layout) no longer support wrapping input data** to create nodes.
 Instead, the layout assigns the computed properties value, depth, etc. on the input data directly.
+If you were invoking the hierarchy layout using [hierarchy.nodes](Hierarchy-Layout#wiki-nodes), rather than using the deprecated method of invoking the layout directly, then you shouldn’t be affected by this change.
+All of the official examples were changed to use hierarchy.nodes ages ago.

 ## SVG

-The aliases **d3.svg.mouse and d3.svg.touches have been removed**; use d3.mouse and d3.touches instead.
+The aliases **d3.svg.mouse and d3.svg.touches have been removed**; use [d3.mouse](Selections#wiki-d3_mouse) and [d3.touches](Selections#wiki-d3_touches) instead.
 These methods are identical, and were moved in an earlier minor release that added support for HTML as well as SVG elements.

 ## Other Miscellany

-The main library is now called d3.js in the repo, but still d3.v3.js on [d3js.org](http://d3js.org/).
+The main library is now called `d3.js` in the repo, but still `d3.v3.js` on [d3js.org](http://d3js.org/).
 The examples are now hosted on [bl.ocks.org](http://bl.ocks.org), rather than the git repo, so that they are easier to find and fork.